amirsamgoharpey/PipeDrop/README.md

 The cross-section is provided as a grayscale image.
 Each pixel is classified as either fluid or solid according to its grayscale value.

-Pixels with grayscale values **above 128** are considered solid walls, while pixels with grayscale values **at or below 128** are treated as fluid.
+Pixels with grayscale values **above 128** are treated as fluid, while pixels with grayscale values **at or below 128** are considered solid walls.

 This allows PipeDrop to work with geometries that are difficult or impossible to describe analytically.